techidaily/site-games-able/source/_posts/risks-to-game-quality-with-players-funding-dev-work.md

 >
 > But I generally don't see anything morally wrong if it leads to a happy customer, as long as indie devs are fairly compensated."

- Super Cable Boy is available on[itch.io](https://itch.io/) , a digital store that lets you leave a tip when buying a game.
+ Super Cable Boy is available on [itch.io](https://itch.io/) , a digital store that lets you leave a tip when buying a game.
 It follows a “pay what you want” model also used by Humble Bundle.

  So, while there is skepticism, some developers are clearly open to the idea if it results in much-needed extra income.